In this Anker Soundcore 2 review you'll find it to be the most incredible sounding, portable Bluetooth speaker.

-You’re preparing a feast for your favorite party guests.
-Suddenly you realize it’s quiet.
-You want to get the mood going.
+Imagine you’re preparing a feast for your favorite party guests.
+You realize it’s quiet and you want to get the mood going.

-You don’t have to go to your den to turn on your stereo because you have the most incredible sounding, portable Bluetooth speaker right at your fingertips.
+You won’t have to go to your den to turn on your stereo because you'll have the portable Soundcore 2 right at your fingertips.

 And the best part is it’s the best Bluetooth speaker under 50 on the market.